The Performance Management Guide

 - Timely: feedback is effective only if provided on time.
 For example, employees who interact with customers over the phone should be monitored and provided immediate feedback once the call has finished.

 - Appropriate: Whether written or verbal, constructive feedback must be provided in a positive tone with an appropriate next line of action.

 - Proactive: Providing feedback must not be avoided and should become a part of regular practice.

-- Must not contain any judgemental language: Employees will feel defensive when they receive judgemental feedback
+- Must not contain any judgmental language: Employees will feel defensive when they receive judgmental feedback

 - Should be based on accurate information: It should be based on accurate data or insights received via PMS (Performance management software or system) rather than assumptions.